babel-utils/babel-plugin-tester/README.md

 This is used to configure babel.
 Properties specified here override ([`lodash.mergeWith`][lodash.mergewith]) those from the [`babelOptions`][63] option provided to babel-plugin-tester.
-Note that arrays will be concatenated during merging.
+Note that arrays will be concatenated and explicitly undefined values will unset previously defined values during merging.

 ###### `pluginOptions`

 This is used to pass options into your plugin at transform time.
 Properties specified here override ([`lodash.mergeWith`][lodash.mergewith]) those from the [`pluginOptions`][16] option provided to babel-plugin-tester.
-Note that arrays will be concatenated during merging.
+Note that arrays will be concatenated and explicitly undefined values will unset previously defined values during merging.

 ###### `presetOptions`

 This is used to pass options into your preset at transform time.
 Properties specified here override ([`lodash.mergeWith`][lodash.mergewith]) those from the [`presetOptions`][14] option provided to babel-plugin-tester.
-Note that arrays will be concatenated during merging.
+Note that arrays will be concatenated and explicitly undefined values will unset previously defined values during merging.

 ###### `title`